top of page

 Lamarr and Antheil filed the application for their patent on June 10th, 1941, and on August 11th, 1942, they were granted US Patent 2,292,387 — Lamarr had filed it using both the name she was born with and her then-married name: Hedy Kiesler Markey (Lamarr later noted that she used her married name because she thought it might lend the idea more credibility, vs. an idea submitted by a well-known Hollywood actress).
 One of their schematics for the idea is seen here at right.

-Yet while Lamarr was thrilled that she might have solved an important problem, by then the US Navy wasn’t into implementing new ideas, and it was largely forgotten.
+Yet while Lamarr was thrilled that she might have solved an important problem, by then the U.S. Navy wasn’t into implementing new ideas, and it was largely forgotten.
 However, prior to the Cuban Missile Crisis in 1962 — and, notably, after the patent had expired in 1959 — the Navy picked up the idea again, updating it and applying it to their torpedo systems.

-So if you’re using Wi-Fi today to read this story — or, indeed, anytime you use your smartphone — thank Hedy Lamarr, the gorgeous Hollywood actress who proved she was far more than a pretty face.
+So if you’re using Wi-Fi today to read this story — or, indeed, anytime you use your smartphone — thank Hedy Lamarr, the gorgeous Hollywood actress who unequivocally proved she was far more than a pretty face.

 bottom of page